ToruIwashita/add-git-managed-file-to-buffer.vim/README.md

 ##### - `AddCToTab`

-After clearing the buffer, add the changed files to the buffer and open them in tabs.
+After clearing the buffer, add the changed files to the buffer and open them in tab.

 ##### - `AddMToTab`

-After clearing the buffer, add the modifiled files to the buffer and open them in tabs.
+After clearing the buffer, add the modifiled files to the buffer and open them in tab.

 ##### - `AddUToTab`

-After clearing the buffer, add the untracked files to the buffer and open them in tabs.
+After clearing the buffer, add the untracked files to the buffer and open them in tab.

 ##### - `OpenAllBuffersWithTabs`